kevinoconnor7/april-fools-chrome-css/README.md

 ## Important Note

 You are running a shell script from Github.
 This is a huge security risk.
 I am not responsible if you accidently your whole computer.
-I *strongly* encourage you to view the scripts before running them
+I *strongly* encourage you to view the scripts before running them.

 ## How to execute
 ```